sthornitt/-MT5/README.md

 The project includes a Postman collection for testing all API endpoints.
 This is helpful for debugging and validating the functionality without using TradingView.

-### Postman Setup
+### Postman Setup for Troubleshooting and Testing

-1. Find the collection in the `postman` folder
-2. Import it into Postman
-3. Create an environment with a `baseUrl` variable pointing to your Ngrok URL
-4. Follow the instructions in `postman/README.md` for detailed testing steps
+Follow the instructions in [Postman README](postman/README.md) for detailed testing steps and documentation on all endpoints

 This allows you to: